Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 This mod has some settings you can adjust:

+`SetHudSize(val)` // Sets the size of the onscreen health display.
+Has 4 sizes.
+Set value persists across maps.
+Takes integers 1, 2, 3 or 4 as a parameter, corresponding to different size levels.

 `SetMaxPlayerHealth(val)` // Sets the player's maximum health and heals the player to full health.
 Set value persists across maps.
 Takes an integer > 0 as a parameter.

 `DoHealthRegeneration(val)` // Enables/Disables player health regeneration.
 Set value persists across maps.
 Takes a boolean value ('true'/'false') as a parameter.